fastruby/skunk/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

-**Branch/Commit:**
+**Version, Branch, or Commit:**

-Inform what branch/commit of Skunk you are using.
+Inform what version, branch, commit of Skunk you are using.

 **Expected behavior:**